ministracao-aulas/Contatador_de_Visitas_Simples/README.md

+# ALERT
+> ### Don't use THIS project!
+> ### This is an example project of a way to make a procedural counter, so I'll create an object-oriented project that follows at least some PSR

 # Projeto Antigo
 Esse projeto foi idealizado para mostrar à um estudante um exemplo de um contador de visitas.
 Esse projeto segue pouca (ou nenhuma) boa prática básica.